camunda-community-hub/zeebe-client-node-js/README.md

 <a name = "camunda-cloud"></a>

-### Camunda Cloud
+### Camunda 8 SaaS

-[Camunda Cloud](https://camunda.io) is a hosted SaaS instance of Zeebe.
-The easiest way to connect is to use the [Zero-conf constructor](#zero-conf) with the Client Credentials from the Camunda Cloud console as environment variables.
+[Camunda 8 SaaS](https://camunda.io) is a hosted SaaS instance of Zeebe.
+The easiest way to connect is to use the [Zero-conf constructor](#zero-conf) with the Client Credentials from the Camunda SaaS console as environment variables.

-You can also connect to Camunda Cloud by using the `camundaCloud` configuration option, using the `clusterId`, `clientSecret`, and `clientId` from the Camunda Cloud Console, like this:
+You can also connect to Camunda SaaS by using the `camundaCloud` configuration option, using the `clusterId`, `clientSecret`, and `clientId` from the Camunda SaaS Console, like this:

 ```typescript
 const { ZBClient } = require('zeebe-node')